 Gingivitis is a common condition that affects the gums.
 The word comes from Latin “gingiva” meaning gum, and “-itis” meaning inflammation, which describes how swollen the gums become.
-Gingivitis can be caused by poor oral hygiene or simply plaque buildup on the teeth and gums.
+The gum infection can be caused by poor oral hygiene or simply plaque buildup on the teeth and gums.
 Many people ignore gingivitis because they think it is a minor condition, but in fact, it can cause a series of problems that can lead to more serious health issues.
-In this blog post, we will discuss the bad effects of gingivitis on your oral and general health and how it is treated.
+In this blog post, we will discuss how bad is gingivitis on your oral and general health and how it is treated.

 What’s Gingivitis & How It Develops?